Uganda

 Kasubi Tombs

-A UNESCO World Heritage site, the Kasubi Tombs are the burial grounds of Buganda kings and a significant cultural landmark.
+A UNESCO World Heritage site and the burial grounds of the Buganda kings, reflecting the rich cultural traditions of Uganda.

 Namirembe Cathedral